 People tend to avoid communication if it's happening on a device they don't feel comfortable using.
 Gone are the days when we only worked on desktop computers.
 We now use tablets, smartphones, laptops, notepads, ultrabooks, smartwatches, and paper (remember that?).

 People have an average of five email addresses, three phones, two laptops, and four telephone numbers, making it hard to cut through the noise.
-To ensure that information gets to your employees on the right channels, why not let them work on a device with they're comfortable using.
+To ensure that information gets to your employees on the right channels, why not let them work on a device that they're comfortable using.

-Most of the time that means their smartphone.
+Most of the time that means a smartphone.
 It's the device we pick up more than 85 times a day, and it's generally the first and last thing we look at in our waking hours.
 In addition, the Pew Research Center has found that 90% of our text messages are read within the first three minutes of receipt, compared to only 22% of our emails.

 Solutions like the Staffbase employee app are therefore not only innovative but they're also beloved by employees around the world.
 You give your workforce the opportunity to engage and communicate on a channel that they're already using in their daily lives, therefore communication doesn't seem like extra work for them.